sundhaug92/dlink-wdk/README.md

 dev = wdk.Device('192.168.0.1')
 dev.ExecuteGet('$')
 ```
 Note, this will succeed on versions before B13_fam2 without using login, using $sys_lang-bypass, if the bypass-flag is set when instantiating the class (default False).
+Furthermore, this will only return the "public" parts of the CDB, some CDB variables are hidden from this view but can be returned when explicitly requested .

 Memory read
 -----------